Łańcut: Transport

 Łańcut is located on the main West-East European E40 Highway, which goes from Calais in France via Belgium, across Germany, Poland, Ukraine and on to Russia and Kazakhstan.
 Other Polish cities located by the E40 highway are Wrocław, Opole, Katowice, Kraków, Tarnów, Rzeszów and Przemyśl.

 The nearest airport is Rzeszów-Jasionka Airport located in the village of Jasionka, north of Rzeszów.
 It is about 18 km north-west of Łańcut on the A881 and takes about 25–30 minutes by car.
 Scheduled passenger services include flights to: Warsaw (WAW), Dublin, London (Stansted), Bristol, UK, Birmingham, UK, New York City (JFK Airport, and Newark Liberty International Airport).

 Łańcut has a railway station, located at Kolejowa Street 1.
 It is on the main line, Kraków Main station — Medyka.
 The line then continues on to Ukraine.

 The bus station is located at the crossroads of Kościuszko Street and Sikorski Street.

 Sports

-The most notable sports club is basketball team Sokół Łańcut, which competes in the I Liga, Poland's second-tier level league.
+The most notable sports club is basketball team Sokół Łańcut, which competes since 2022/2023 in the Polish Basketball League, Poland's highest level league.